Badr bin Saud Al Saud

-Badr bin Saud Al Saud (بدر بن سعود آل سعود Badr bin Su'ūd Āl Su'ūd; 1934 – 21 July 2004) was a son of King Saud of Saudi Arabia.
+Badr bin Saud Al Saud (بدر بن سعود آل سعود Badr bin Su'ūd Āl Su'ūd; 1934 – 21 July 2004) was a son of King Saud and one of the grandsons of Saudi Arabia's founder King Abdulaziz.
 He was the governor of the Riyadh province for a short time and also served as the commander of the National Guard.

 Early life and education

 Badr bin Saud was born in 1934.
 He was educated at the palace.
 He finished his secondary education at the Institute of Al Anjal.

 Career

-Prince Badr was made the commander of the National Guard in 1956 succeeding his brother Musaid.
-Badr's term ended in 1961 when he was replaced by his half-brother Mansour bin Saud in the post.
-At the end of 1962 King Saud and his half-brother Crown Prince Faisal were in a feud for political power.
-In January 1963 King Saud fired most of the provincial governors, who may have been loyal to Crown Prince Faisal.
+Prince Badr was made the commander of the National Guard in 1956, succeeding his brother Musaid.
+In 1961, Badr was replaced by his half-brother Mansour bin Saud in the post.

+At the end of 1962, King Saud and his half-brother Crown Prince Faisal were in a feud for political power.
+In January 1963, King Saud fired most of the provincial governors, who may have been loyal to Crown Prince Faisal.
 Prince Badr replaced Prince Fawwaz bin Abdulaziz as the governor of the Riyadh region on 20 January 1963.
 However, he was fired by Crown Prince Faisal within a mere two weeks on 4 February.
 He then went into private business, never serving in government again.